Level Up Your Nutrition Game With Our Freebies

 · If traveling- brown sugar oatmeal packet with an applesauce pouch and Skratch hydration

 Adequate practice and preparation are key for what to eat during a marathon.
-Ideally you have practiced this on most, if not every, long run throughout your marathon training cycle.
-For most runners the recommendation is to aim for:
+Ideally, you have practiced this on most, if not every, long run throughout your marathon training cycle.
+For most runners, the recommendation is to aim for:

-Simple carbohydrates such as energy gels, sports drink beverages are the most convenient options for hitting these nutrition goals.
+Simple carbohydrates such as energy gels, and sports drink beverages are the most convenient options for hitting these nutrition goals.

 Depending on which products you opt for, timing will be essential to hitting your nutrition goals while racing.
 Every 15 minutes while racing, it may be best to have a sports beverage or at least part of an energy gel.
 Taking large gulps of liquids and sports beverages at once may cause increasing “sloshing” or stomach cramps versus smaller, more frequent sips.
-Trial and error is important prior to race day to see what works best for you.
+Trial and error is important before race day to see what works best for you.

 While it can be difficult to meet these fluid and nutrition needs while running, handheld water bottles, a fuel belt or even a hydration vest can be a useful tool for helping to carry this nutrition on the go.

 While your race-day preparation and execution may seem wildly daunting and overwhelming, it doesn’t need to be.
-Ideally it helps to work with a sports dietitian to better understand your individualized nutrition plan.
+Ideally, it helps to work with a sports dietitian to better understand your individualized nutrition plan.

-There is no one-size-fits all approach to race day nutrition recommendations, which is why I have my 1:1 nutrition coaching program.
+There is no one-size-fits-all approach to race day nutrition recommendations, which is why I have my 1:1 nutrition coaching program.
 For most individuals, it requires a lot of trial and error, and my dietitian team and I are well-versed in streamlining this process to get you dialed in and feeling really confident about your marathon nutrition.

-If you are struggling to put the pieces of the puzzle together, reach out and we can take the second guessing out and help you have a great, enjoyable marathon day.
+If you are struggling to put the pieces of the puzzle together, reach out and we can take the second-guessing out and help you have a great, enjoyable marathon day.

 Alex